julianespinel/lab/crypto/usdc-ethereum/README.md

 ## Things I would like to improve/try

-1. Install an Ethereum node and use it to fetch the transactions instead of using the Infura or Etherscan API. (to avoid rate limiting).
+1. Install an Ethereum node and use it to fetch the transactions instead of using the Infura API or the Etherscan API. (to avoid rate limiting).
-2. Use binary search to calculate the range of blocks more precisely.
+2. Use binary search to calculate the range of blocks accurately.
 3. Use an iterator pattern to isolate the logic related to the pagination when fetching:
    * The range of blocks
    * The events from a contract